dragoon-exnodes/exn-issues-context/Notes/sb_packages_platform_support.md

 - Review and replace packages/plugins that are not supported on Windows (High)
 - Verify and configure supported packages/plugins according to Windows documentation (Medium)
-- Adjust UI/UX if the app is overly mobile-centric (e.g., swipe gestures, mobile-style navigation) (Medium)
+- Adjust UI/UX for Windows POS use, as the current design targets Android-based POS devices and tablets (e.g., touch interfaces, fixed orientations, mobile navigation paradigms) (Medium)
 - Rewrite native logic if using `MethodChannel` that has no Windows implementation (High)

 ### Challenges: